US At-Will Employment States — Guide for 2025

 Conversely, an employee can also quit their job at any time without giving prior notice (or any notice at all) or stating their reason for doing so.
 Since at-will employment goes both ways, both parties won’t face any legal repercussions for the termination of such employment.

-Employers can also include additional clauses stating the circumstances or situations required for termination of employment.
+Employers can also include additional clauses in the employment contract stating the circumstances or situations required for termination of the employment relationship.

 Now that you’ve learned what at-will employment is, let’s find out which US states practice at-will employment.

-Interested in learning more about PTO payout laws in the US by state?
-Here’s a thorough guide on the topic:
+🎓 Interested in learning more about PTO payout laws in the US?
+Here’s a thorough guide on the topic: PTO Payout Laws by State — Guide for 2025

 Are all states in the US at-will?

-All 50 US states, including the District of Columbia, are at-will employment states.
-However, some states have further limitations on top of federal laws, such as:
+All US states, including the District of Columbia, are at-will employment states, except for Montana.

-• The implied covenant-of-good-faith and fair dealing exemption.
+• Implied covenant of good faith and fair dealing exemption.

-The exceptions to the at-will employment protect both the employer’s and employee’s interests in case there is any violation in place.
+The exceptions to at-will employment protect both the employer’s and employee’s interests in case a violation occurs.

-Let’s explore each of these law exceptions to find out where at-will employment doesn’t apply.
+Let’s explore each of these law exceptions to find out when at-will employment doesn’t apply.

 • Practicing a statutory right (e.g., filing a workers’ compensation claim for injuries incurred at work or organizing a union),